rjankovic/bifabrik/docs/tutorial/util_tmsl.md

  - the underlying delta tables changed and the model editor cannot load now
  - you had multiple tabs open editing over your own changes?
 No?
 That's only me? ok...

-Then you may benefit from this backup / restore feature
+Then you may benefit from this backup / restore feature.

+Internally, this uses functions from the [sempy.fabric](https://learn.microsoft.com/en-us/python/api/semantic-link-sempy/sempy.fabric?view=semantic-link-python) library.

 ## Backup semantic model definition